intuitymedialab/kopernikus/Software/README.md

 #### Camera

 The camera supports ROS as the main interface.
 Therefore we use ROS to connect the camera to Clojure.
-It would be possible also to run the serial connection to the base over ROS, but since ROS is such a pain, it seems better to use it only when necessary.
+It would be possible also to run the serial connection to the base over ROS, but since ROS can be such a pain, it seems better to use it only when necessary.